brian-peter-dickson/draft-dickson-dprive-dnst/README.md

 # Introduction

+# Conventions and Definitions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+# Background

+DNS over TLS is defined in FIXME.
+However, there is no explicit signaling for when DoT should be used.
+Without explicit signaling, there is no protection against downgrade attacks by an on-path attacker.

+# Remove Before Publication
 Notes on design decisions, including the decision NOT to use an SVCB-compatible format:

 * NS records MUST point to non-CNAME records.
 Thus, there is no need for the SVCB "Alias-form" behavior.
 DNST does not support aliasing,